 The publications in this collection were assembled by Alan Knox, an emeritus professor at the University of Wisconsin-Madison and in recognition of his esteemed colleague and mentor, Cy Houle, formerly a professor at the University of Chicago.
 The publications that follow reflect the breadth and depth of nine decades of Knox’s professional activities and his scholarship.
 Knox also summarizes the scholarship of Cy Houle, Houle’s contribution to the field of adult education, and the major role that Houle played in the mentorship of professional colleagues.
-Click on the following links for a short bio on Knox and Houle.
+Click on the following links for a short bio on Knox and Houle or join in the discussion.

 This professional memoir contains my personal reflections on connections among people, places, activities, results and meanings as an educator of adults.
 Each of the seven sections is about a location with references to people, opportunities, influences and choices; especially connections among colleagues and publications.
 The main purpose of this memoir is to illustrate ways in which educators of adults can create and use publications with colleagues that can help scholars and practitioners transcend just making arrangements, by appreciating connections between personal performance and the broad field of adult and continuing education.
 The memoir is about mentoring relationships, inquiry activities, career development, and access to relevant oral, print, digital publications and literature.